chrisdickinson/beefy/README.md

 Enable live reloading. this'll start up a sideband server and an `fs` watch on the current working directory -- if you save a file, your browser will refresh.

-if you're not using the generated index file, put the following script tag above all of your other JS:
+if you're not using the generated index file, beefy has your back -- it'll still automatically inject the appropriate script tag.

 ```html
     <script src="/-/live-reload.js"></script>